j34-chapman/Guard/docs/planning.md

 ### Expected Risks
-TODO: What are the main risks of this project? - Here we are considering why this application may not be succesful and the risks when carrying out this project;

 - For people who are carrying out crimes it can be used in a opposite manner and provide a way to target people